demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Recovery_Plan_README.md

-This playbook handles all the recovery actions available with XSIAM, including the following tasks:
+This playbook handles all the recovery actions available with Cortex XSIAM, including the following tasks:
 * Unisolate endpoint
 * Restore quarantined file